Frequently Asked Questions

 - What if I want to change my room assignment or switch roommates after the halls open?

 If you want to move due to a roommate conflict, please talk to your Resident Assistant.
 Your RA can assist with roommate conflict resolutions and make roommate agreements.
 If the conflict is not resolved, then residents should talk with the Hall Director about changing rooms.
+We also have a Current Student Change Room Request Form on our website that you can fill out.
 We try to work with students to make the most amicable situation possible.
 Because of space availability, we sometimes are not able to make the requested changes immediately.

 - I didn't ask to be assigned to a special interest floor.
 Why am I?